SimonTeixidor/davis/MANUAL.md

 albumart -o <output> [path]
 	Download album art to file specified by <output>.
 Davis will fetch the album art for the track at [path] if specified, and the currently playing track otherwise.
+If dash ('-') is specified as output, davis will write the album art to stdout.

 clear
 	Clear the current queue.